MSUSAzureAccelerators/MSUSAzureAccelerators.github.io/_accelerators/adf-synapse-ingestion-framework.md

 tags: "\"Solution Accelerator\",\"Process Automation\",\"Horizontal\",\"Automotive\",\"EDU\",\"Energy\",\"FSI\",\"High Tech\",\"HLS\",\"Manufacturing\",\"Media and Entertainment\",\"Professional Services\",\"Retail\",\"SLG\",\"Synapse\",\"Azure SQL\",\"Azure Data Lake Storage\",\"Power BI\",\"Azure Data Factory\""
 last_updated: "April 20, 2022 03:08:10 PM"
 related: ""
+order: 2
 ---
 ## About this Solution Accelerator

 Accelerate ingestion of data into Synapse with standard architecture pattern which can speed up migration with ease of development and also use the same for production deployments.